 To explore this Wine Travel Guide, select from the menu on the left

-Having taking over the running of the family domaine only a few years ago, Denis and Didier are making better and better wines each year, and their whites are now amongst the best I taste each year.
+Brothers Denis and Didier seem to make better and better wines each year, and their whites are among the best I taste regularly.
 Denis’ inspiration for the Chignin Bergeron Saint-Anthelme is no less a wine than Château de Beaucastel’s white Châteauneuf du Pape, unusual for being dominated by the Roussanne grape.
 You can of course buy the Berthollier’s St-Anthelme for a fraction of the price of Beaucastel and believe me, it’s worth a taste.
 The basic Chignin Bergeron, Chignin (from Jacquère) and Roussette de Savoie are all excellent value.
 The atmospheric tasting room has been created below the old family house, which is situated in Les Viviers with a view across to the Chignin towers.

 Useful information: Visits preferably by appointment.
 Try Denis on 06 81 20 13 83.
 Some English spoken.

 This information is provided free of charge, however it is strictly the copyright of Wine Travel Guides and its contributors.
 We try to do our best in keeping our guides and information up-to-date and accurate, but if you notice any mistakes, please contact us.
 Note that we take no responsibility for any inaccuracies.
 Thanks for your respect and understanding.
 For full details see our Terms and Conditions.